Noelle-Dev/yugioh_prices_csv/README.md

 # Yugioh Prices CSV
 Simple command line tool to price your Yu-Gi-Oh cards.
-Input and output is in the form of CSV file.
+Input can either be a YDK or CSV file, output will always be in CSV format.
 Prices are retrieved from [YugiohPrices](http://yugiohprices.com).
+When input is a YDK file, card names are fetched from [YGOPRODeck](https://www.google.com/search?client=firefox-b-d&q=ygoprodeck+api) card database.

 # Use-Case
 1. Tracking value of opened booster boxes/cases